 More importantly, this kind of concrete repair solution is temporary.
 Even with the voids filled, the soil below is likely to continue settling over time.
 Ultimately, you'd have to call your contractor to your home over and over again to repeat the mud jacking process -- or call someone who can use a different solution that can fix it once and for all!

 Mud jacking is also not appropriate as a "do-it-yourself" repair.
 Mud jacking requires special equipment and professional experience.
 All work should be done through a trained, professional mud jacking contractor who has excellent knowledge of local soil conditions.

 TC Hafford Basement Systems is Greater Portland's trusted concrete leveling contractor.
-Schedule an estimate to learn more about why PolyLEVEL is our top choice for repairing sunken driveways, sidewalks and more!
+Schedule an estimate in Waterville, Dover, Lewiston, South Portland, Auburn, Biddeford, Augusta and nearby to learn more about why PolyLEVEL is our top choice for repairing sunken driveways, sidewalks and more!

 Looking for a price?
 Get a no cost, no obligation free estimate.